 Increase attendee satisfaction and productivity By continuously optimizing your training and by being open-minded towards feedback from attendees you’ll see attendee satisfaction increase almost immediately.
 Next to that, stimulating knowledge retention through quizzes will result in higher productivity as well.
 As you’re teaching your employees or students to apply their knowledge in the long run.

 The right moment to plan a training evaluation

 Should you finish your training session with an evaluation?
 Or is it best to let the course sink in for a bit before you send out your survey or interactive quiz?

+According to Art Kohn, you’ll have to be fast!
 Did you know that after 24 hours an average of 70% of freshly gained information is forgotten?

 The easiest approach is usually to send all attendees a personal email message that invites them to fill out a survey or assessment right after the course.
 Our recommendation here is to have participants take your training evaluation within 24 hours of the course.
 It ensures the information is still on their mind and will provide you with more accurate, in-the-moment feedback.